Zarh Pritchard

 Walter Howlison Mackenzie "Zarh" Pritchard (26 March 1866 – 29 August 1956) was a British-American artist, known for painting underwater landscapes while underwater, using a diving suit and waterproof materials.

 Early life and education

 Walter Howlison Mackenzie Pritchard was born in Madras, India, to British and Irish parents.
-As a schoolboy in Scotland he read Twenty Thousand Leagues Under the Sea by Jules Verne, and later stated it was an influence on his underwater pursuits.
+As a schoolboy in Scotland he read Twenty Thousand Leagues Under the Seas by Jules Verne, and later stated it was an influence on his underwater pursuits.
 Before becoming an artist, he briefly studied medicine, and worked in London, where he designed a sea-themed costume for Sarah Bernhardt.